cloud-whisperer/mini-projects/aws-eventbridge-lambda/README.md

 ## Part Two - ✅ Project Goals

 📬 - Send an email when an event occurs
-<br>🟨 - Use AWS Lambda to publish messages to SNS
+<br>🟨 - Use AWS Lambda to publish messages to SNS.
-<br>🔔 - Notify subscribers via email in real time
+<br>🔔 - Notify subscribers via email in real time.
-<br>🔧 - Confirm delivery by testing with a sample event
+<br>🔧 - Confirm delivery by testing with a sample event.

 ---

 ## 🔧 What I Accomplished

-🧵 - Created an SNS Topic with Email Subscription
+🧵 - Created an SNS Topic with Email Subscription.
 Set up an SNS topic and subscribed using a verified email address, enabling the system to push email alerts.
-<br>🟨 - Deployed a Lambda Function to Trigger Notifications
+<br>🟨 - Deployed a Lambda Function to Trigger Notifications.
 Wrote a basic AWS Lambda function that publishes a message to the SNS topic, simulating an event trigger.
-<br>🧪 - Tested Lambda Execution and Verified Email Delivery
+<br>🧪 - Tested Lambda Execution and Verified Email Delivery.
 Manually triggered the Lambda function, which sent a notification through SNS.
 Received the email successfully, confirming the setup worked.
-<br>📫 - Handled Subscription Confirmation Flow
+<br>📫 - Handled Subscription Confirmation Flow.
 Completed the email subscription confirmation process to activate delivery of messages to the subscriber’s inbox.

 ---

 ## 💡 Key Learnings & Outcomes

-⚡ - Understood the core mechanics of AWS SNS and its integration with Lambda
+⚡ - Understood the core mechanics of AWS SNS and its integration with Lambda.
-<br>📨 - Learned how SNS topic subscriptions work and the importance of confirmation emails
+<br>📨 - Learned how SNS topic subscriptions work and the importance of confirmation emails.
-<br>🔗 - Strengthened familiarity with event-driven architectures and decoupled service communication
+<br>🔗 - Strengthened familiarity with event-driven architectures and decoupled service communication.
-<br>🛠️ - Practiced building serverless functions to support lightweight automation use cases
+<br>🛠️ - Practiced building serverless functions to support lightweight automation use cases.